Ray-electrotechie/picky-py/README.md

  In addition to pk2cmd which is used unchanged from the supplied appimage, we use a much-butchered version of [lsusb](https://github.com/gregkh/usbutils/blob/master/lsusb.py.in) to detect the existance of the pickit 3 programmer.
 This is renamed Pickit3detect.py.

 # The program

+The GUI of Picky-py is shown below.
+The right hand side is a log.
+Simply reduce the size of the window if you don't want to see it.
+All the action is on the left hand side.
+The top button allows selection between .hex files in the ./uploads directory.
+If there is only one .hex file in there, that is chosen automatically.
+The second button down is used, if in manual mode and a chip is present, to push to program the chip.
+If there is no PIC it will announce what the program is doing to find one.
+Below that is a selector button which puts the program in manual or auto mode.
+In manual, the user has to press a button to program the chip.
+In automatic, as soon as the computer detects a chip, it will program it.
+The latter is the fastest means of programming but the chip must be held stable on the pogo pins or the programming will fail.
+The final window is an announcement window only.
+Exit exits the program.
 ![The GUI of Picky-py](picky_py.png)